Nanolx/NanoDroid/doc/DeodexServices.md

 ## Pre-Check

-If your `/system/framework/services.jar` file contains the file `classes.dex`, you can skip deodexing and start patching right-away, else following theese instructions.
+If your `/system/framework/services.jar` file contains the file `classes.dex`, you can skip deodexing and start patching right-away, else following these instructions.

 ## Android 9.0 Pie